8 Ways to Improve Your Swimming Performance

 Here are eight ways to improve your swimming performance

-I see dozens of swimmers do this.
-Even at some championship level meets!
-And I’m going to be brutally honest here.
 You don’t need to breathe on the first stroke of your race.
-If you do, you’re wasting the fastest and most powerful breakout of your whole race.
+Doing so wastes the fastest and most powerful breakout of your whole race.
 And taking a breath on the first stroke only slows you down.

 All that to say, if you want to improve your swimming performance, stop breathing the first stroke off the block!